Twin Cities Pride

 Travel just 2 miles southwest of Loring Park and find the beautiful Lake of the Isles.
 It wouldn’t quite be a Minneapolis weekend without walking around one of our many lakes.
 Minnesota is the “Land of 10,000 Lakes,” after all.
 One of the most popular spots to break a sweat or lay out a towel, you’ll find bikers, skaters, sun-seekers, people-watchers, and everything in between.

 8. Get inspired at Walker Art Center

 The Walker Art Center is a must-see destination in Minneapolis, and with its location right next to Loring Park, it’s an easy choice!
 Although the Walker has a number of incredible galleries and exhibits, the star is the Sculpture Garden.
-Recently renovated and re-opened last summer, the Sculpture Garden is a true gem in Minneapolis.
+Recently renovated, the Sculpture Garden is a true gem in Minneapolis.
 Visit the iconic Spoon Bridge and Cherry among more than 40 other works from the Walker’s collection.
 Afterwards, make a visit to Esker Grove, the attached restaurant at the base of the museum.
 Enjoy top-notch cocktails and remarkable dishes all with a fabulous view through the glass-enclosed walls.

 MAKE IT A WEEKEND!